Fraser–Winter Park station

 Fraser–Winter Park station is a train station in Fraser, Colorado.
 It is served by Amtrak's California Zephyr, which runs once daily in each direction between Chicago, and Emeryville, California, in the San Francisco Bay Area.
 The station house is unstaffed, except during the winter months.
-At 8561 ft above sea level, it is the highest Amtrak station in the United States.
+At 8561 ft above sea level, it is Amtrak's highest-elevation train station.